 We define the response of the system to external action in the usual way \cite{Kubo,Kubo-1,ZubUFN-1,Zub-book}

 Here we have taken advantage of the equality $A_i=\widetilde{A}_i(0)$ that follows from \eqref{e29}.
-It is worthy to remind that the braces $\la \ldots \ra$ mean, as before, the averaging with respect to equlibrium state of an isolated system with statistical operator $\rho$ (see Eq.\ \eqref{e2}).
-With the help of the $\theta$-function we extend the integration in \eqref{e35} to $+\infty$ and use the definition of the retarded Green function~\eqref{e5}
+It is worthy to remind that the braces $\la \ldots \ra$ mean, as before, the averaging with respect to equilibrium state of an isolated system with statistical operator $\rho$ (see Eq.\ \eqref{e2}).
+With the help of the $\theta$-function we firstly extend the integration in \eqref{e35} to $+\infty$ and then use the definition of the retarded Green function~\eqref{e5}

 Thus the retarded Green function $G^{\,r}_{ij}(t)$ completely defines the response of the system with the Hamiltonian $H$ to the external influence \eqref{e25} which is taken into account in the linear approximation.
-If we pass to the Fourier transforms in the left and right hand sides of Eq.\ \eqref{e36} we easily convince that the main characteristics of the linear response, namely, the generalized susceptibility $\chi_{ij}(\omega)$ is simply ${}-G^{\,r}_{ij}(\omega)$ \cite{Kubo,Kubo-1,ZubUFN-1,Zub-book}.